GeoscienceAustralia/dggs-pilot/README.md

 # Getting sample data

-Sample data is not included in the repository, some of it might be sensitive, other might have re-distribution consttraints.
+Sample data is not included in the repository, some of it might be sensitive, other might have re-distribution constraints.
 Data is distributed separately on request.

 Extract password protected `dggs-sample-data.zip` using provided password.
-Move files from `data/*` to `data/` folder in this repoistory.
+Move files from `data/*` to `data/` folder in this repository.

 # Running notebooks